Kentucky mom wants peace, justice for son killed by police

 LOUISVILLE, Ky.
-(AP) — The mother of a popular Kentucky barbecue cook killed by law enforcement at his business last week said Monday she wants peace and justice for her son, and she’s going to make sure he gets it.
+(AP) — The mother of a business owner who was killed at his popular barbecue shack by law enforcement last week said Monday she is going to make sure her son gets justice.

 “My son was a good son.
 I know that from the bottom of my heart because I am the one that raised him and I raised him to do the right thing,” Odessa Riley told reporters outside her son’s business, YaYa’s BBQ, flanked by her attorney, Steve Romines.

-Louisville Metro Police and National Guard soldiers have said they were in the area early June 1 responding to a reports of a crowd gathering near David McAtee’s eatery, miles away from downtown protests.
+Louisville Metro Police and National Guard soldiers have said they were in the area early June 1 responding to a report of a crowd gathering near David McAtee’s eatery, miles from downtown protests.
 Police said McAtee fired at officers, who returned fire, but video evidence suggests law enforcement officials were firing pepper balls at the restaurant before McAtee fired his weapon.

 “They trying to say that my son did the first shooting.
 No, he did not.
 When you all see he’s at the door with his hand up, he had nothing in his hand.
 Nothing.
 That’s why he’s going to get justice.”